Faustshield Begin an Audit

 How an engagement runs.

 Four stages.
 One real researcher from start to finish, with no subcontracting and no automated scanners standing in for real testing.
-Every stage is visible to you: findings are shared as they are confirmed, not held back for a final reveal.
+Findings are shared as they are confirmed, not held back for a final reveal.

 I.